abdurahmanadilovic/medium-front-page-clone/README.md

 # Medium Front Page Clone

-Simple front page clone of medium.com website using bootstrap 4
+Simple front page clone of medium.com website, with a focus on responsive design

 ## Getting started